dmac3000/mkh-frontend/src/readme.md

 ## Development Testing

+## Production Testing

+## Libraries Used

+### Frontend Libraries:

+#### react-responsive-carousel:
+To enhance the user interface and improve user engagement, I integrated the react-responsive-carousel library into the frontend.
+This enabled the implementation of a responsive image carousel, allowing users to seamlessly navigate through content on different devices.

+#### daisyUI and Tailwind:
+For frontend design and styling, I opted for the daisyUI component library in conjunction with Tailwind CSS.
+This choice facilitated the rapid development of a visually appealing and consistent user interface.
+Leveraging pre-designed components and utility classes from daisyUI, I ensured a professional and cohesive design throughout the app.

+#### react-router-dom:
+ For seamless navigation and efficient handling of multiple views, I integrated the react-router-dom library.
+This robust routing solution allowed users to transition between various pages without the need for full page reloads, enhancing the overall user experience.

+#### axios:
+As a crucial element of frontend-backend communication, I employed the axios library.
+This enabled asynchronous HTTP requests to the backend, ensuring smooth data retrieval and manipulation while maintaining app responsiveness.

+### Backend Libraries:

+#### express:
+For backend development, I utilised the express framework, a robust and widely-used solution.
+By defining routes and middleware, I structured the backend to handle incoming requests efficiently, enabling the application to respond to user actions effectively.

+#### bcrypt:
+I implemented the bcrypt library to securely hash and store user passwords.
+This way even if someone were to gain access to the backend, the users passwords would not be visible.

+#### dotenv:
+To safeguard sensitive information such as the API key and database login details I used the dotenv library.
+By storing such data in a .env file, I maintained a separation between config details and the source code, reducing the risk of accidental exposure.

+#### jwt:
+I integrated JSON Web Tokens (JWT) for user authentication.
+This enabled secure and stateless authentication, as users received encrypted tokens upon logging in, which they then presented for subsequent requests to the server.

+#### mongoose:
+I used the mongoose library to interact with the MongoDB database.
+This required definition of data schemas and models, which helped with data consistency and validation, while simplifying database queries.

+#### cors:
+In accordance with security best practices, I used the cors library to manage Cross-Origin Resource Sharing.
+By configuring CORS, I specified which domains could access the backend API, helping to reduce potential security risks.

 ## Project Management Methodology

 I used the Kanban agile method to manage the flow of this project, via a Trello board with "To Do", "Doing", and "Done" lists of tasks, both big and small.